manoelf/quickstart-android/README.md

 # quickstart-android
-Proposes to learn android only.ç
+Purposes to learn Android only.